Dechetmew/Aquaray-Raytracing-Renderer-for-Unreal-5.2.1/README.md

 - Added Fake Lighting for Shadowed Areas<br/>
 - Code Cleanup<br/>

-### V0.5.4
+### V0.5.5
-- Added Alpha Clip Foliage Support<br/>
-- Improved Unlit Transparency Blending<br/>
-- Quick Patch: Foliage now responds to sun Direction<br/>
+- Added Support for Point and Spot Lights for The Default Lit Opaque Shading Model<br/>

 ## __How to Install__
 1. Install Unreal Engine 5.2.1 Source  if you havent already